ioCubeCa/iocube_bluetooth_client/README.md

 # iocube_slave_C3
-This is Wire Transmission ( Client) example.
+This is bluetooth client on esp32-c3 example.

 ## How to Use
 1.Find out ioCube device has been connected to yourPC.